LLM Concentration Programs

 • fulfill their writing requirement in an approved course or an independent writing project on the subject; and

-• achieve a minimum of a B average in their certificate courses and writing requirement.
+• achieve a minimum of a B average in their concentration courses and writing requirement.

 Courses